rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>[South America?]</CITE>

-<a name="4.211.99.3">4.211.99.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [4.216.4.4](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.4)).
+<a name="4.211.99.3">4.211.99.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [4.216.4.5](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.5)).

 >Example:
->Note on distribution statement: <CITE>Place of publication suggested by Alden</CITE>
+>Note on distribution statement: <CITE>Place of distribution suggested by Alden</CITE>

 <a name="4.211.99.4">4.211.99.4</a> If no place of distribution can be conjectured, record “Place of distribution not identified” in square brackets.